 On Jan.
 7, 2015, the Environmental Quality Commission adopted, and on Aug.
 4, 2015, the U.S. Environmental Protection Agency approved revisions to Oregon's ammonia water quality standards to protect aquatic life.
 These criteria are effective for all Clean Water Act programs in Oregon.

-The revised ammonia criteria protect sensitive freshwater mussels and snails, including other aquatic species.
+The revised ammonia criteria, based on EPA's latest recommendations, protect sensitive freshwater mussels and snails, including other aquatic species.
 Current information indicates that freshwater mussels and snails are present in many waterbodies across Oregon.
 The adopted criteria are expressed as Total Ammonia Nitrogen (NH3 and NH4) and continue to be dependent on the pH and temperature of water.

 The chemical form of ammonia in water consists of two species—ammonium (NH4+) and unionized ammonia (NH3).
 The more toxic form of ammonia to aquatic life is un-ionized ammonia.
 The ratio of these species in freshwater is dependent on both pH and temperature.
 As pH and temperature increase the proportion of the un-ionized, more toxic form, of ammonia also generally increases.
 Consequently, the ammonia criteria become more stringent under these conditions.

 The freshwater ammonia calculator generates values for acute and chronic freshwater criteria based on pH and temperature.
 The criteria values are also provided in the lookup tables in OAR 340-041 Table 30.

 The following calculator is provided for convenience, and provides the same criteria values contained in the look-up tables.